Teen idol: 2010s

 Although the future members of the boy band One Direction got elimated as solo acts on the third season of The X Factor, guest judge Nicole Scherzinger suggested that they form a group together.
 The result was much fame and fortune for the band, who burst onto the scene in 2012.
 The group went on indefinite hiatus in 2016, and since 2017, its members have been pursuing solo projects.
+Similarly, in 2016, the Cuban-born American singer Camila Cabello left the girl group Fifth Harmony, which went on indefinite hiatus in 2018, in order to pursue a solo career.
+She makes use of her Latin American heritage in her rhythms.

 Kylie Jenner rising to prominence in the mid-2010s can be attributed to several factors.
 Firstly, her appearances on her family's hit TV series Keeping Up with the Kardashians gave her a platform to showcase her unique personality and relatable experiences.
 Additionally, her bold and ever-changing sense of fashion, coupled with her flawless makeup looks, made her a style icon for many teenagers.
 Moreover, her active presence on social media platforms like Instagram and Snapchat allowed her to connect with her fan base on a more personal level, giving them a glimpse into her glamorous lifestyle.
-In 2014 & 2015 she was named among Time magazine's 100 most influential people in the world citing her considerable influence among youth on social media.
+In 2014 and 2015, she was named among Time magazine's 100 most influential people in the world citing her considerable influence among youth on social media.
 Kylie's influence in the beauty industry with her lip kits and cosmetics brand Kylie Cosmetics also contributed to her teen idol status.

-Similarly, in 2016 the Cuban-born American singer Camila Cabello left the girl group Fifth Harmony, which went on indefinite hiatus in 2018, in order to pursue a solo career.
-She makes use of her Latin American heritage in her rhythms.
 At age 18, American musician Billie Eilish won four Grammy Awards in 2020, and was commissioned to perform the theme song for the James Bond movie No Time to Die (2021).
 The song topped the charts in February 2020.
 She wrote it with her brother, Finneas, becoming the youngest artist to do so.
-She has tens of millions of followers on social media, and is well known for her lyrics concerning mental health such as depression and anxiety.
-Millie Bobby Brown rose to fame from her role as Eleven in the Netflix series Stranger Things.
-Her co-stars Finn Wolfhard, Gaten Matarazzo, Caleb McLaughlin, Noah Schnapp, and Sadie Sink have also achieved fame from their roles in the series.
+She has hundreds of millions of followers on social media, and is well known for her lyrics concerning mental health issues such as depression and anxiety.

+Millie Bobby Brown rose to fame at age 12 from her role as Eleven in the Netflix series Stranger Things (2016–2025).
+Her peer co-stars on the showFinn Wolfhard, Gaten Matarazzo, Caleb McLaughlin, Noah Schnapp, and Sadie Sinkalso achieved fame from their roles.